EvAvKein/FilterJobsFeeds/README.md

 ## Contributing

-Feel free to open an issue regarding any contribution (or anything else) you have in mind!
+Feel free to open an [issue](https://github.com/EvAvKein/FilterJobsFeeds/issues) about anything you have in mind!

-For stuff in TODO.md, you have the go-ahead to submit a pull request without the issue (unless you wanna ask something first of course)
+Regarding stuff in the TODO.md file, you have the go-ahead to submit a pull request without posting the issue (unless you wanna ask something first of course)

 ---